drgerg/Pi-based-weather-station/Code/The_Code_is_what_it_is.md

-# Today's Code is Rudimentary - understand that
+# No more apologies for my code.
+I think it's fine.

-This file is here out of respect for anyone who has ventured here and is actually interested.
+This file is here out of respect for any degreed SysAdmin who has ventured here and is curious.

-This code is a touch rough.
-But it works and does exactly what I wanted it to do.
+This code was all written by a self-taught geek.
+It works and does exactly what I wanted it to do.
 So, in that respect, it's perfect.

 The Pi is talking to the mySQL machine, which in turn is talking to [www.pwsweather.com](https://www.pwsweather.com/station/pws/kflmilto35).
 It's pretty cool to see the data there.